josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 <iframe src="assets/empirical_distribution.html" width=800 height=600 frameBorder=0></iframe>

-Therefore, The p-value which we obtained was 0.077, thus we could Reject the Null Hypothesis.
-With the help of this test we were able to figure that there is a relationship between the caloric value of a recipe as well as its average rating, however this is simply a trend.
+As a result, we obtained a p-value of 0.077, allowing us to reject the Null Hypothesis.
+This aligns with our understanding from the missingness assessments, indicating that with proper data, we could derive more accurate insights.
+This test reveals a relationship between the caloric value of a recipe and its average rating, although it's important to note that this finding represents more of a trend than a conclusive relationship (also stated within our EDA).

-It's important to emphasize that statistical significance does not imply practical significance, and the results should be interpreted in the context of the study and its limitations.
+It's crucial to highlight that while statistical significance is observed, its practical implications should be considered in the context of the study and its inherent limitations.
 ---